The-Powerpuff-Rangers/ecoseva/README.md

 - **Khushiyant** learned more about Docker and web scraping.

-- **Vidhu** learned how to use MoveNet and how to make it compatible with a Node backend.
+- **Vidhu** learned how to use Arduino with machine learning.

 ## Future Scopes

+The future scope of the project could involve enhancing the current design by incorporating additional features and technologies.
+For instance:

+Cloud Connectivity: The dustbin could be connected to the cloud to facilitate seamless data transfer, analysis, and storage.
+This could aid in the creation of a more efficient waste management system.

+Renewable Energy Integration: Solar panels or other renewable energy sources could be incorporated to power the sensors and microcontrollers.

+Smart Routing System: The dustbin could be integrated into a smart routing system that enables the collection and disposal of waste more efficiently.

 ## Screenshots Time